The Ioto web server is a fast, compact web server designed for management web applications and serving device data.

 The HTTP core stores the parsed headers and their values for access by the request handlers.
 When all the headers have been processed Ioto proceeds to do request routing.
 This will occur before any associated POST data has been read from the client.
 POST data may be form data submitted by the client or it may be a file upload using the PUT method.

-Ioto has a simple request routing engine that processes client HTTP requests and validates access using a role-based access control mechanism.
+Ioto has a flexible request routing engine that processes client HTTP requests and validates access using a role-based access control mechanism.
 The routing engine is configured with a set of routes from the Ioto configuration file.
 When a request is received, it examines the routes in sequence and selects the first matching route to handle the request.

 Handlers are responsible for receiving the request and creating a response.
 They generate response content based on the HTTP request URI, headers, any associated body data, and potential application session state.
 The output data flows through the output pipeline before transmission over the network to the client.